 Hakone Kanagawa, Japan Travel Guide

 Hakone’s cuisine draws on its mountainous terrain, Lake Ashi, and its past as a resting spot.
-Fresh seasonal produce from mountains and lake are central.
+Fresh seasonal produce from peaks and lake are central.

 Onsen ryokan traditionally serve elaborate multi-course meals known as kaiseki, a culinary art with emphasis on balance, seasonality, and visual presentation.